 Students are admitted in the fall, spring, and summer semesters.
 The department accepts about thirty-five graduate students each year.
 Admission decisions are based on faculty review of undergraduate transcripts, overall and major GPA, scores on the Graduate Record Examination General Test, personal statements, and letters of recommendation.
 Certain graduate courses are required of all students to ensure that students are exposed to a variety of areas in speech-language pathology and audiology.
-These courses are CSD 4302 (or 5324), 4312 (or 5304, or 5V48 Auditory Processing Seminar), 5311, 5312, 5314, 5316, 5318, 5328, three semester hours of 5149, and six semester hours of 5649.
+These courses are CSD 4312 (or 5304), 5311, 5312, 5314, 5316, 5318, 5328, three semester hours of 5149, and six semester hours of 5649.
 There is no foreign language requirement.

 Students entering the graduate program without an undergraduate degree in communication sciences and disorders must take additional courses to meet requirements for state licensure and professional certification.
-The courses are CSD 1308, 2318, 2351, 3308, 3357, 4312, 4358, 4477, four semester hours of 5149, and 5304 (or 5V48 Auditory Processing Seminar).
+The courses are CSD 1308, 2318, 2351, 3308, 3357, 4312, 4358, 4477, four semester hours of 5149, and 5304.
 Students may request permission from the Graduate Program Director to substitute previously earned credits for one or more courses.
 These students also take an additional semester hour of 5149.